sunniesnow/sunniesnow/help.md

 This setting is used to hide the FX in front of notes.
 When it is `true`, the FX in front of notes will not be displayed.

-For the default skin, the FX in front of notes are the E/L indicators.
+For the default skin, this has no effect.

 ##### Hide FX of perfect judgement